Philadelphia Food Network and Recipes

 Tips from Well-Known Chefs

-• Chef Linda recommends using fresh, soft buns for the best texture and taste.
+• Chef Thomas recommends using fresh, high-quality seafood for the best flavor and texture in the sauce.

 Conclusion